PierreZ/goStatic/README.md

 #### Fallback

-The fallback option is principally useful for single page applications (SPAs) where the browser may request a file, but where part of the path is in fact an internal route in the application, not a file on disk. goStatic supports two possible usages of this option:
+The fallback option is principally useful for single-page applications (SPAs) where the browser may request a file, but where part of the path is in fact an internal route in the application, not a file on disk. goStatic supports two possible usages of this option:

 1. Using an absolute path so that all not found requests resolve to the same file
 2. Using a relative file, which searches up the tree for the specified file